ClinVar Miner

 Submitter RCV SCV Clinical significance Condition Last evaluated Review status Method Comment

-Ambry Genetics RCV002391080 SCV001188079 uncertain significance Hereditary cancer-predisposing syndrome; Cardiovascular phenotype 2019-02-07 criteria provided, single submitter clinical testing The p.G2313S variant (also known as c.6937G>A), located in coding exon 46 of the NF1 gene, results from a G to A substitution at nucleotide position 6937.
+Ambry Genetics RCV002391080 SCV001188079 uncertain significance Hereditary cancer-predisposing syndrome; Cardiovascular phenotype 2024-07-24 criteria provided, single submitter clinical testing The p.G2313S variant (also known as c.6937G>A), located in coding exon 46 of the NF1 gene, results from a G to A substitution at nucleotide position 6937.
 The glycine at codon 2313 is replaced by serine, an amino acid with similar properties.
 This amino acid position is highly conserved in available vertebrate species.
 In addition, this alteration is predicted to be deleterious by in silico analysis.
-Since supporting evidence is limited at this time, the clinical significance of this alteration remains unclear.
+Based on the available evidence, the clinical significance of this variant remains unclear.

 The information on this website is not intended for direct diagnostic use or medical decision-making without review by a genetics professional.
 Individuals should not change their health behavior solely on the basis of information contained on this website.
 Neither the University of Utah nor the National Institutes of Health independently verfies the submitted information.
 If you have questions about the information contained on this website, please see a health care professional.